litestar-org/litestar/docs/tutorials/dto-tutorial/04-max-nested-depth.rst

 Max nested depth
 ----------------

-As we saw in the previous section, even though we didn't explicitly exclude the ``children`` from the nested ``Person.children`` representations, they were not included in the response.
+As we saw in the previous section, even though we did not explicitly exclude the ``children`` from the nested ``Person.children`` representations, they were not included in the response.

 Here's a reminder of the output: